Chaotic Behaviour of the Earth System in the Anthropocene: Introduction

-Considering the great acceleration of the human activities visible from the second half of the 20th century onwards \cite{Steffen:2014}, the LG framework allows for obtaining the so-called Anthropocene equation, \textit{i.e.}, the evolution equation of the ES describing the transition from the Holocene to the Anthropocene conditions.
-Such a physical approach allows for determining the state and equilibrium conditions of the ES in terms of the driving physical variables, $\eta$ and $H$, where $\eta$ is associated with the astronomical, geophysical and internal dynamical drivers, and $H$ corresponds to the human activities, introduced in the phase-transition model as an external field \cite{Bertolami:2019}.
+Considering the great acceleration of the human activities visible from the second half of the 20th century onwards \cite{Steffen:2014}, the LG framework allows for obtaining the so-called Anthropocene equation (AE), i.e., the evolution equation of the ES describing the transition from the Holocene to the Anthropocene conditions.
+Such a physical approach enables the determination of the state and equilibrium conditions of the ES in terms of the driving physical variables, $\eta$ and $H$, where $\eta$ is associated with the astronomical, geophysical and internal dynamical drivers, and $H$ corresponds to human activities, introduced in the phase-transition model as an external field \cite{Bertolami:2019}.

-In this work we carry out a phase space analysis of the temperature field, $\psi$, as previously examined in Ref.~\cite{Bertolami:2019}, under the condition that the human activities follow a logistic map.
-As this assumption is consistent with the hypothesis that human driven changes are limited, the logistic map assumption does not affect our previous conclusions \cite{Bertolami:2019}, namely that the recently discussed Hothouse Earth scenario \cite{Steffen:2018} corresponds to an attractor of regular trajectories of the ES dynamical system.
-Naturally, the logistic map can lead to more complex behaviour as, depending on the intensity of the human impact, it might give origin to stability point bifurcations and a chaotic behaviour that precludes a prediction of the evolution of the ES.
+In this work, we carry out a phase-space analysis of the temperature field, $\psi$, as previously examined in Ref.~\cite{Bertolami:2019}, under the condition that human activities follow a logistic map.
+Since this assumption is consistent with the hypothesis that human-driven changes are limited, the logistic map assumption does not affect our previous conclusions \cite{Bertolami:2019}, namely that the recently discussed Hothouse Earth scenario \cite{Steffen:2018} corresponds to an attractor of regular trajectories in the ES dynamical system.
+Naturally, the logistic map can lead to more complex behaviour, as depending on the intensity of human impact, it might give rise to stability point bifurcations and chaotic behaviour that precludes the prediction of the evolution of the ES temperature fluctuations.

-The paper outline is as follows.
-In section \ref{newant}, we review the LG model proposal and discuss the Anthropocene equation (AE) as well as the dynamical system emerging from this description in the phase space.
-In section \ref{newchaos} we introduce the hypothesis of the logistic map for human activities and show that it can lead to stability point bifurcations and chaotic behaviour in the phase space.
-We also consider the interactions between different terms of the planetary boundaries (PB) \cite{Steffen:2015,Rockstrom:2009,Steffen:2011} in order to gauge the predictability of our model.
+The paper is organised as follows.
+In section \ref{newant}, we review the LG model proposal and discuss the AE, as well as the dynamical system emerging from this description in phase space.
+In section \ref{newchaos}, we introduce the hypothesis of the logistic map for human activities and demonstrate that it can lead to stability point bifurcations and chaotic behaviour in phase space.
+We also consider the interactions between different terms of the Planetary Boundaries (PB) \cite{Steffen:2015,Rockstrom:2009,Steffen:2011} in order to assess the predictability of our model.
 Finally, in section \ref{newconclusions}, we present our conclusions.